 Contact your Account Executive for more information or if you have questions.

-Participants in the New York State Deferred Compensation Plan will be charged administrative fees for the Plan Year beginning April 1, 2025, and ending March 31, 2026.
+Participants in the New York State Deferred Compensation Plan will be charged administrative fees for the Plan Year beginning April 1, 2026, and ending March 31, 2027.
 Each participant account is charged a $20 annual fee, assessed in two $10 semiannual installments in April and October.
 In addition, an asset-based fee determined by the Board will be assessed to participants with a balance greater than $20,000.
-The asset-based fee will not be assessed on assets in excess of $200,000.
-The next semiannual asset-based fee will be assessed in April 2026.
+The semiannual asset-based fee in April 2026 is 0.013725%.